-The board uses an Intel Visual BIOS that is stored in the Serial Peripheral Interface Flash Memory (SPI Flash) and can be updated using a disk-based program.
-The SPI Flash contains the Visual BIOS Setup program, POST, the PCI auto-configuration utility, LAN EEPROM information, and Plug and Play support.
-The initial production BIOSs are identified as CYCNLi35.86A.
+The board uses an Intel NUC BIOS that is stored in the Serial Peripheral Interface Flash Memory (SPI Flash) and can be updated using a disk-based program.
+The SPI Flash contains the BIOS Setup program, POST, the PCI auto-configuration utility, LAN EEPROM information, and Plug and Play support.
+The initial production BIOSs are identified as INWHL357.

-The Visual BIOS Setup program can be used to view and change the BIOS settings for the computer, and to update the system BIOS.
+The BIOS Setup program can be used to view and change the BIOS settings for the computer.
 The BIOS Setup program is accessed by pressing the <F2> key after the Power-On Self-Test (POST) memory test begins and before the operating system boot begins.

-The maintenance menu is displayed only when the board is in configuration mode.
-Section 2.3 on page 49 shows how to put the board in configuration mode.
+The config menu is displayed only when the board is in configuration mode.
+Section 2.3 on page 44 shows how to put the board in configuration mode (Jumper removed).